spesmit/angular-2-logger/README.md

 ### End-to-end (E2E) Tests

-E2E tests are in the `e2e` directory, side by side with the `app` folder.
+E2E tests are in the `e2e` directory, side by side with the `src` folder.
 Their filenames must end in `.e2e-spec.ts`.

 Look for the example `e2e/app.e2e-spec.ts`.
 Add more `.e2e-spec.js` files as you wish (although one usually suffices for small projects);
-we configured protractor to find them.
+we configured Protractor to find them.

 Thereafter, run them with `npm run e2e`.

-That command first compiles, then simultaneously starts the Http-Server at `localhost:8080` and launches protractor.
+That command first compiles, then simultaneously starts the `lite-server` at `localhost:8080` and launches Protractor.

 The pass/fail test results appear at the bottom of the terminal window.
 A custom reporter (see `protractor.config.js`) generates a  `./_test-output/protractor-results.txt` file